sitedata/checklyhq.com/site/content/docs/teams/about-roles.md

 joined your team.

 > Roles are staggered, so any role higher up the totem pole has all the rights of the roles below him/her.

+## Transferring ownership

+If you have the **Owner** role, you can transfer the ownership to another team member.
+Just click the "Transfer ownership" button at the bottom of the "teams" page and follow the instructions.
+The owner account will be downgraded to **Admin** role.